Police make 'breakthrough' in Chunian rape, murder case

 Locals suspected a gang was behind the killing of minor boys after rape.

-The traders association of Chunian had today given call for strike to protest against the incident.
+The traders association of Chunian had today given a call for a strike to protest against the incident.

-Infuriated participants of the protest attacked the police station with sticks and pelted stones at the premises.